ajeetraina/redis/2/key space/README.md

 Naturally, these internal administrative data structures incur some overhead in terms of RAM.
 The bigger the dataset becomes, so do global keyspace overheads.
 That said, the global overheads are comparatively negligible once the dataset starts growing.

+#### Please Note:

+Every key in the keyspace has its own overhead, that is used for managing the key's internal "record" in the global dictionary.
+This overhead is "charged" for every key in the keyspace, regardless any of the key's properties.

 Infra Setup: